 The current inhaled NO treatment is transported and stored in cumbersome tanks, which have the following drawbacks:

 - Costly fleets of compressed gas cylinders limit availability to developed markets with infrastructure to transport, maintain, return and refill tanks of a gaseous pharmaceutical

 - Compressed gas cylinders make it difficult to transport patients between facilities and within a hospital

 Inhaled Nitric Oxide is often one of the costliest drugs administered in neonatal intensive care units.
 In the United States, the cost of 5 days of treatment for persistent pulmonary hypertension of the newborn is about $14,000.

 Third Pole personnel do not provide answers or advice about individual medical conditions.

-The Third Pole NO generator is being studied to evaluate safety and effectiveness.
+The Third Pole iridium electric NO (eNO) generator is being studied to evaluate safety and effectiveness.
 It is an investigational product not currently cleared or approved in the United States.